cyber-brick-project/ATMega-pinout/README.md

 # ATMega Pinout

-Repository contains printable images with pins description, which can work as stickers.
+Repository contains printable images with pins description for ATMega equipped with Arduino framework.
+Images can work as stickers.

 8MHz version taken under account.